hwik1/surfs_up/README.md

 To expand on the analysis, I ran two additional queries to help aid W. Avy in making a decision if the surf/ice cream shop is a viable year-round business.

 _Precipitation_

 Another data point I wanted to add to the analysis involved the number of observations with precipitation (assumed to be rain given the temperature statistics).
 I used a similar code shown in the Analysis section to filter out observations in the month of June or December, but this time on precipitation instead of observered temperature.
-Here is my code:
+Here is my code and the results:

   _Code to Determine % Observations with Rain in June_